Lindor says 'of course' Mets' Cohen has money to sign Baez

 "Yeah.
 Yeah.
 Yeah.
 Yeah," said Lindor, increasingly loudly and with a laugh, lightheartedly incredulous at the question about an owner worth an estimated $14 billion.
 "Of course.
 Of course."

-Baez is among the Mets’ notable free agents, a list that includes homegrown standouts Noah Syndergaard and Michael Conforto as well as Marcus Stroman, who has been by far the most reliable starting pitcher on the team, and Aaron Loup, Jonathan Villar and others.

-On the open market, Baez will have quite a bit of competition among shortstops seeking mega-deals.
-Carlos Correa, Trevor Story, Corey Seager, Marcus Semien also will be free agents.
+Baez is part of a big batch of big-time shortstops seeking megadeals this offseason.
+Carlos Correa, Trevor Story, Corey Seager and Marcus Semien also will be free agents.

-Since joining the Mets at the trade deadline, Baez has been very productive, posting a .304 average and .933 OPS in 38 games heading into play Wednesday.
+Since joining the Mets (73-79) at the trade deadline, Baez has been very productive, hitting.
+307 with a .938 OPS in 39 games.
 His bat has been particularly hot in recent weeks, helping turn his and Lindor’s thumbs-down controversy last month into less of a big deal.

 Lindor has been better, too, for much of that stretch.
 His .245/.324/.500 slash line in the second half is an improvement over the first-half version of .225/.325/.373.